Fair Assortment Planning: Model

-Pairwise notions of fairness are quite common in the literature and have been used in various settings, including recommendation systems \citep{beutel2019fairness}, ranking and regression models \citep{narasimhan2020pairwise, kuhlman2019fare, singh2021fairness}, and predictive risk scores \citep{kallus2019fairness}.
-Our approach to achieving pairwise fairness with respect to normalized outcome is closely related to the fairness notion employed in \cite{biega2018equity, singh2019policy, Schoeffer2022} for ranking problems, which, similar to our setting, seeks to allocate visibility in proportion to item quality.
-However, our formulation of pairwise fairness in the assortment planning setting is a novel contribution not explored in prior works.
-See Section \ref{sec:discussion-fairness-notions} for an extended discussion on our fairness notions and its comparison with prior notions in the economic literature.
-We additionally note that our generic definitions above allow us to have a flexible framework in which the platform can be fair with respect to any quality measure and any outcome of its choice (not only visibility); see Section \ref{sec:generality}.
+Pairwise notions of fairness, such as the one defined in Eq. \eqref{eq:fair_relaxed}, are widely studied and have been used in recommendation systems \citep{beutel2019fairness}, ranking and regression models \citep{narasimhan2020pairwise, kuhlman2019fare, singh2021fairness}, and predictive risk scores \citep{kallus2019fairness}.
+Our approach to achieving pairwise fairness is closely related to the fairness notion employed in \cite{biega2018equity, singh2019policy, Schoeffer2022} for ranking problems, which, like our setting, aims to allocate visibility in proportion to item quality.
+However, our formulation of pairwise fairness in the assortment planning setting is not explored in prior work.
+See Section \ref{sec:discussion-fairness-notions} for an expanded discussion on the benefits of enforcing fairness via constraints and the advantages of pairwise fairness.

-Note that as parameter $\delta$ in Equation \eqref{eq:fair_relaxed} increases, the platform gets less concerned about being fair toward the items.
-When $\delta=0$ (i.e., when the platform is $0$-fair), the above constraint can be written as $\frac{O_i}{q_i} = \frac{O_j}{q_j}$.
-That is, the outcome received by item $i$ is exactly proportional to its quality.
-For any $\delta \ge \frac{\max_{i\in [n]} O_i}{\min_{i\in [n]} q_i}$, the fairness constraint is simply satisfied at the optimal solution in the absence of the fairness constraint, i.e., by always offering the single assortment with the largest expected revenue.
-While the optimal solution without fairness constraints maximizes platform's expected revenue, it can lead to a very unfair outcome when the quality of some items that are not included in the offered assortment are close to, or even exceed the quality of those included.